 Breast milk provides a unique composition of nutrients and immune factors, which are particularly beneficial to premature infants and help to prevent or decrease the severity of diseases which include necrotizing enterocolitis (NEC), upper respiratory infections and sepsis (when the immune system responds to an infection by attacking the body’s own organs and tissues).

 Banked breast milk may be used for some infants whose mothers have trouble providing enough breast milk to meet their babies’ nutritional needs.

-Breastfeeding support groups are available for both current and soon-to-be moms.
-Breastfeeding Group at AIDHC is held every Thursday from 11:30 a.m. to 1 p.m.
+Breastfeeding support groups are available for both current and soon-to-be-moms.
+Breastfeeding group is held every 1st and 3rd Thursday from 9:30 a.m. to 11 a.m.

 The Nemours Lactation Clinic offers clinical one-on-one breastfeeding help from a board-certified lactation consultant.
-This clinic is for moms or physicians with concerns about how breastfeeding is going (e.g. questions regarding latch, pain, poor weight gain, tongue ties, pumping, etc.).
-Call (302) 651-4000 to schedule an appointment.
+This clinic is for moms or physicians with concerns about how breastfeeding is going (e.g., questions regarding latch, pain, poor weight gain, tongue ties, pumping, etc.).
+Call (302) 651-5245 to schedule an appointment.

 Our "warmline" is staffed by lactation consultants who are available to answer your questions and concerns about breastfeeding.
 For more information or for non-urgent breastfeeding issues, please call (302) 651-6440 and leave a message.
 Calls are returned within 48 hours by a lactation consultant.

 Please join Nemours Breastfeeding Group to be part of our community of breastfeeding and pumping moms at all different stages in the feeding journey.
 This closed group is moderated by the lactation support team.